farazahma/crate/docs/appendices/compatibility.rst

 ------------

-:ref:`ref-create-table` supports additional storage and table parameters for sharding, replication and routing of the data, and does not support inheritance.
+:ref:`ref-create-table` supports additional storage and table parameters for sharding, replication and routing of data, and does not support inheritance.

 Alter table
 -----------